jackhirsch/holy-script/README.md

 ## Contributing

 Issues and pull requests are welcome.
 Please open an issue before starting large changes.
+This is a work in progress!

 ---